5 great London Tourist Attractions

 Westminster Abbey was founded in the year 960 by King Edgar the Peaceful.
 It was originally built in the Romanesque style but was rebuilt in the Gothic style in the 12th and 13th centuries.
 The abbey has been the site of many important events in British history, including the coronation of William the Conqueror in 1066 and the burial of Elizabeth I in 1603.
 In more recent years, it has become a popular tourist destination, with over 1 million visitors each year.

 Westminster Abbey is an example of Gothic architecture at its finest.
-The exterior of the building is decorated with intricate carvings and statues, while the interior is filled with beautiful stained glass windows and stone sculptures.
-One of the most iconic features of Westminster Abbey is its giant west front, which contains three huge Gothic portals.
+The exterior is decorated with carved figures and statues, while the interior has stained glass windows and stone sculptures.
+The giant west front, with its three large Gothic portals, is one of the most recognisable features.

-Westminster Abbey is not only significant for its role in British history, but also for its architectural beauty and cultural importance.
-The abbey has been designated as a UNESCO World Heritage Site and is one of the most visited tourist attractions in London.
-If you’re interested in British history or architecture, Westminster Abbey is definitely a place you need to see!
+Westminster Abbey is a UNESCO World Heritage Site and one of the most visited attractions in London.
+If you’re interested in British history or architecture, it’s worth several hours of your time.

 5. Hyde Park